ufmgcwebmaster/mgcuf-website/README.md

 ### Basic Info

 - Welcome!
 If you're reading this, you're probably the new webmaster.
 - Clone the repo to make changes.
-Deploy on Vercel.
+Automatically deployed to Vercel when you push to main.
 - If you accidentally break something, just copy code from the repo this was forked from.

 ### Executive Board and Directors